kc3222/Kaggle/VinBigDataChestXRayAbnormalitiesDetection/README.md

 How to run:

-* Step 1: Download necessary datasets for training from public links
+* Step 1: Download necessary datasets for training from public links (noted in input folder)

-* Step 2: Change paths in each notebooks based on your paths
+* Step 2: Change paths in each notebooks based on your environment

+* Step 3: Start training